-Our music has taken us many incredible places and let us experience some amazing things in the past 8 years and people we meet have often asked if we had a plan to get to where we are.
-I’ve always answered, “yes, there’s a master plan… it’s just not ours”.
+Our music has taken us to many incredible places and let us experience some amazing things in the past eight years and people we meet have often asked if we had a plan to get to where we are.
+I’ve always answered, “yes, there’s a master plan... it’s just not ours.”

 And so now, with the big week we have coming up, we have a little plan.
 But ultimately, how the plan plays out is up to God.

-Valentines Day is this Sunday, the Grammy awards Monday, our little Indiana turns 2 on Wednesday, and on top of all that, our new album was released today.
+Valentine's Day is this Sunday, the Grammy Awards are on Monday, our little Indiana turns two on Wednesday, and on top of all that, our new album was released today.

 I woke up just before the sun came up this morning with all those things on my mind...